faraguti/PS-Guessing-Game/README.md

 6. **Repeat or Exit**: The loop continues until the user guesses the correct number, at which point the loop condition becomes false, and the script exits the loop.

 7. **Winning Message**: After the loop, the script displays a congratulatory message in green color, indicating the random number and the number of attempts it took to find the correct number.

-## Contributions

-If you would like to contribute to this project, you can consider adding the following features or improvements:

-- Implement difficulty levels (e.g., easy, medium, hard) that adjust the range of the random number.
-- Add error handling to validate user input (e.g., only accept numeric values within the valid range).
-- Implement a high-score system to keep track of the best scores.
-- Create a graphical user interface (GUI) for a more user-friendly experience.

-Feel free to fork this repository, make changes, and submit a pull request with your improvements.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as long as you include the original license in your distribution.